waok8s/waok8s/wao-scheduler/README.md

 ### Deploy Pods with PodSpread

-The filter plugin only effects pods controlled by Deployment (and ReplicaSet), and it needs to be enabled by setting `wao.bitmedia.co.jp/podspread-rate` annotation.
+This plugin only effects pods controlled by Deployment (and ReplicaSet), and it needs to be enabled by setting `wao.bitmedia.co.jp/podspread-rate` annotation.

 ```diff
   apiVersion: apps/v1